 Director Arch Oboler’s name is not much more than a footnote in film history.
-Aside from Strange Holiday he is known for a number of quirky independent movies, such the powerful but preachy post-apocalyptic low-budget picture Five (1951), the first colour 3D film Bwana Devil (1952), the flawed SF comedy The Twonky (1953) and the interesting but unfulfilling 3D (or “Spacevision”) movie The Bubble (1966).
+Aside from Strange Holiday he is known for a number of quirky independent movies, such the powerful but preachy post-apocalyptic low-budget picture Five (1951, review), the first colour 3D film Bwana Devil (1952), the flawed SF comedy The Twonky (1953) and the interesting but unfulfilling 3D (or “Spacevision”) movie The Bubble (1966).

 But if he is somewhat anonymous as a filmmaker, he is revered by those who know their radio history.
 Working at NBC, Oboler, like his counterpart at CBS, Orson Welles, rose swiftly up the ranks of radio theatre in the thirties.
 Known for his unbridled imagination, his powerful writing, his prolific output and his mastery of atmosphere creation, he was almost unrivalled as the king of radio drama by 1940 — or perhaps with one single rival — said Orson Welles.
 He is probably best known for the long-running, groundbreaking horror and SF show Lights Out (1934-1947).
 Lights Out was created by prolific radio writer Wyllis Cooper in 1934, as one of the earliest horror shows.
 Cooper’s early stories were infamous for their macabre elements and tongue-in-cheek humour.
 He would have people skinned alive, eaten and vaporised and a legendary episode has a scientist create an ever-growing amoeba that starts eating everything in the lab (including the cat).
 The show was taken over by Arch Oboler in 1936, and Oboler infused the scripts with more social content, often anti-fascist and pacifist messages, as well as a slightly more sci-fi edge to some of the scripts.
 One of Oboler’s most famous episodes portrayed the panic striking America when a genetically engineered chicken heart starts growing exponentially and threatens to swallow the Earth.
 The story was made famous later when retold by Bill Cosby.
 Another gruesome episode, The Dark, followed two policemen into a dark house where a black mist turns people inside-out, complete with gory sound effects and a crazy, hysterically laughing woman.